This project is included in the BHF-IFR Program for the Balkans

 How to get there?
-If participants arrive at the Sofia airport, a shuttle (only for Sessions 1 and 3) or taxi transfer to the field school venue in Banya may be arranged by request
+If participants arrive at the Sofia airport, a shuttle or taxi transfer to the field school venue in Banya may be arranged by request

 (please, specify this in your application form!).
-Individual or group transfer taxi prices may vary, depending on the number of passengers, from 38 to 114 EUR.
-The shuttle fee is 40 EUR per ride.
+Individual or group transfer taxi prices may vary, depending on the number of passengers (approx. 80 - 90 EUR).
+The shuttle cost is 40 EUR per ride.
 Participants who arrange their travel individually will be expected to arrive either straight at the project venue Hotel Pri Spaska in Banya by 7:30 pm or at the bus stop in Bansko by 6:30 pm on the arrival day.
 From there they will be given a free ride to Banya.
-Earlier pick-ups from Bansko can be arranged per e-mail, phone call or SMS (contact info will be provided to all registered students).
+Earlier pick-ups from Bansko can be arranged via e-mail, phone call or SMS (contact info will be provided to all registered students).
 Direct bus lines connect Bansko and the Bulgarian capital Sofia

 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria for up to 90 days.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page.

 Accommodation: In comfortable rooms with two to three beds (bathrooms with shower and WC, tap hot water comes from a geothermal spring) at Hotel Pri Spaska.
-There are cheap laundry services available in the village and free Wi-Fi in the lab.
-Participants are not expected to bring any additional equipment, bed linens or towels.
-Staying an extra day at the hotel costs 15 EUR.
-Single rooms are limited but available upon request for the supplement of 100 EUR per week.
-Higher-class accommodation is also available at the Aquilon Residence & SPA - studios are available upon request for the supplement of 200 EUR per week.
+There are cheap laundry services available in the village and free Wi-Fi in the hotel and the lab.
+Participants are not expected to bring any additional equipment, bed linens, or towels.
+Staying an extra day at the hotel costs 25 EUR.
+A limited number of single rooms are available upon request not later than 15 May, 2023 for an additional fee of 100 EUR per week.

-Meals: Three meals of fresh Bulgarian food per day are covered by the admission fee.
+Meals: Three meals of fresh Bulgarian food per day are covered by the reimbursement payment.
 They usually take place in the Hotel Pri Spaska restaurant.
 Requests for vegetarian food are accepted.
 Brown-bag lunches during the excursions and days off.
 Vegan, kosher and gluten-free restrictions are impossible to accommodate in this location.

-Free time: Guided visits to the Pirin Mountains (UNESCO World Heritage Site), the traditional town of Bansko, Rila Monastery (UNESCO World Heritage Site), and the History Museum of Blagoevgrad.
+Free time: Guided visits to the traditional town of Bansko, and the History Museum of Razlog.
 Possible leisure activities during the siesta and days off in and around Banya are: swimming/sunbathing around the local swimming pools, spa, mountain hiking and climbing, horseback riding, soccer, tennis, badminton, traveling by the narrow gauge train to Velingrad (popular and larger spa and wellness town) or going shopping and sightseeing in the neighboring town of Bansko.

-Extra trips and excursions: The BHFS participants can take advantage of their stay in the Balkans and take part in the optional excursion to the ancient Philippi and the Aegean coastal town of Kavala, Greece on 12-13 August, 2017).
+Extra trips and excursions: The BHFS participants can take advantage of their stay in the Balkans and take part in the optional excursion to the ancient Philippi and the Aegean coastal town of Kavala, Greece).
 Students participating in the BHF-IFR Program for the Balkans will be able to visit Greece for free.
 Participation in the excursion is open to the rest of the students for an additional fee.

-Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers (30-40° C, 86-104° F) dominates in the lower areas of the region.
+Weather: South-European (Transitional Mediterranean to Continental) climate with hot summers and temperatures reaching 30-40° C (86-104° F) dominates in the lower areas of the region.
 However, the area of Banya has a milder climate (20-30° C, 68-86° F) due to the higher elevation and the vicinity of mountains.
 Rainy and chilly days in the summer are not unheard of.

 What to bring?